Week 16: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Top talent continues to leave the already thinly staffed executive branch over poor morale and fear of Trump.

-- FP reported that the Trump WH is considering using high-end security software for WH networks in an effort to stop leaks.
+- Foreign Policy reported that the Trump WH is considering using high-end security software for WH networks in an effort to stop leaks.

 - Trump fired back via Twitter this next day claiming Schwarzenegger was fired because of low ratings.
 Schwarzenegger told him to hire a fact checker.